 Neutralization is a chemical reaction in which acid and base react to form salt and water.
 Hydrogen (H+) ions and hydroxide (OH- ions) react with each other to form water.
 The strong acid and strong base neutralization have a pH value of 7.
 Let’s find out more about the Neutralization reaction.

-What is Neutralization?
+What Is Neutralization?

 Neutralization is a process when acids and bases react to form salt and water.
-In a reaction to water, neutralization results in excess of hydrogen or hydroxide ions present in the solution.
-The pH of the neutralized solution depends on the strength of acid or base involved in it.
+In a reaction to water, neutralization results in excess hydrogen or hydroxide ions present in the solution.
+The pH of the neutralized solution depends on the strength of the acid or base involved in it.
 If a strong acid is mixed with a strong base then the salt formed is neutral.
 If a strong acid is mixed with a weak base then the acid formed is acidic.
 Similarly, if a weak acid is mixed with a strong acid then the salt formed is basic Neutralization is used in many applications.